azureuse7/public_code/15-Mix/SQL (Structured Query Language) databases and NoSQL (Not Only SQL).md

-﻿Certainly!
-As a computer engineer, understanding the differences between **SQL (Structured Query Language) databases** and **NoSQL (Not Only SQL)** databases is crucial for selecting the right database system based on your application's requirements.
+﻿ **SQL (Structured Query Language) databases** and **NoSQL (Not Only SQL)** databases is crucial for selecting the right database system based on your application's requirements.
 Here's a comprehensive comparison:

 -----
 **\*\*1. \*\*Definition and Overview**